atefkbenothman/aoc-2023/readme.md

 ## Advent of Code 2023

-to start working on a new day:
+To start working on a new day:
 `python3 run.py --new <day num>`

-to run the actual input:
+To run the actual input:
 `python3 run.py --day <num> --part <num>`

-to run an example input:
+To run an example input:
 `python3 run.py --day <num> --part <num> --example`

-to show the debug output:
+To show the debug output:
 `python3 run.py --day <num> --part <num> --debug`